docker-mailserver/docker-mailserver/docs/content/config/security/rspamd.md

 X-Rspamd-Action    no action
 ```

 Since the score is `-2.80`, nothing will happen and the e-mail is not classified as spam.
-Our custom [`actions.conf`][www::rspamd-actions-config] defines what to do at certain scores:
+Our custom [`actions.conf`][dms-repo::rspamd-actions-config] defines what to do at certain scores:

 1. At a score of 4, the e-mail is to be _greylisted_;
 2. At a score of 6, the e-mail is _marked with a header_ (`X-Spam: Yes`);